 Typewriting games

-Starting from 2021, I have been working on typewriting games out of my own volition.
+Since 2021, I have been developing typewriting games on my own initiative.

 2021 version

-This was quickly abandoned in the same year, as I forgot about it.
+This was quickly abandoned in the same year, as I simply forgot about it.

-There is only one level, and it does not go anywhere beyond that.
+There is only one level, and it doesn't go any further than that.

-I drew all assets using Krita and recorded myself hitting keycaps on my keyboard using Audacity.
+All assets were drawn using Krita, and I recorded myself hitting keycaps on my keyboard using Audacity.

 2022 version

 I began working on it in 2022 and is still in development.
-I wish not to disclose any close details.
+I prefer not to disclose any details at this time.

-I am drawing assets using Aseprite, designing sound effects and making music using FL Studio and/or Tenacity (which is a fork of Audacity).
+Assets are drawn using Aseprite, while sound effects and making music are made using FL Studio and/or Tenacity (which is a fork of Audacity).

 Engine